International Football Federation

-The International Football Federation was a proposed professional american football minor league.
+The International Football Federation was a proposed professional American football minor league.
 It had intended to launch in spring 2000, but folded while still in its preliminary stages.
 It is often considered to be one of the shortest-lived high-profile leagues in history, lasting, in the words of one observer, "one press conference."

-It was the first sport league in the United States that had plans of streaming its games on the internet.
+It was the first sports league in the United States that had plans of streaming its games on the internet.

 League formation and structure

 The league was unveiled at a press conference in New York City on June 11, 1999, with Dennis Murphy (a co-founder of both the American Basketball Association and World Hockey Association), league president Edward Litwack, and entertainer Dionne Warwick involved in its launch.
 The plan was to play a 16-game schedule with two preseason contests.
-Teams salary cap would've been $4,000,000, with most players would've been paid between $65,000 and $85,000 while three star players splitting an additional $1,000,000 per team.
+The team salary cap would have been $4,000,000, with most players would have been paid between $65,000 and $85,000 while three star players splitting an additional $1,000,000 per team.